Rodrigo Blanco Calderón

 Rodrigo Blanco Calderón (born 1981) is a Venezuelan writer from Caracas.
 He completed his doctorate in literature and linguistics from Paris XIII University with a dissertation on the work of his literary mentor, Venezuelan writer Juan Carlos Méndez Guédez.
 He has published several collections of stories, among them Una larga fila de hombres, Los Invencibles, Las rayas and Los terneros.
-He has also published a novel titled The Night.
+He has also published two novels, The Night (Seven Stories Press, 2022) and Simpatía (Seven Stories Press, 2024), both translated into English by Daniel Hahn and Noel Hernández González.
 A translation of his short story 'Payaso' (Clown) appears in the anthology Crude Words: Contemporary Writing from Venezuela (Ragpicker Press, 2016).

 In 2007, he was named as one of the Bogota39, a list of the best young writers in Latin America.
 In 2013, he participated in the International Writing Program at the University of Iowa.
 He currently lives in Málaga.